 S. Demonstrate how a public golf course is managed to benefit birds.

 In spring of 2014, Jim Beix, President of the St. Croix Valley Bird Club, communicated with Mr. Hanson, owner of the River Falls Golf Course regarding the implementation of bluebird boxes within the course.
 Mr. Hanson was eager to have the St. Croix Valley Bird Club take over the monitoring of numerous nest boxes on his golf course.
 Jim reported that there were many wood nest boxes throughout the course, some needing extensive repair or replacement.
 Many of the boxes were poorly situated, located in an environment of thick vegetation more favorable to wrens and chickadees.
 It was identified that some of the boxes needed to be relocated to open areas more ideal for bluebird habitat.
 Jim spent several months repairing boxes and building new boxes to replace those in too rough a shape to repair.
 He also identified areas throughout the golf course that would be favorable for bluebirds, and collaborated with the Lead Groundskeeper of the golf course in the new placement of the nest boxes.
+Jim continues to actively monitors 35 nest boxes at this site as documented in criterion 1 B.

 U. Show that your community maximizes the value of right-of-way space (e.g., power lines, pipelines, etc.) by planting them with native grasses, shrubs, herbs, and other prairie/grassland plants.

 In 2013, the City received grant assistance from the FHWA Highway Safety Improvement Program to implement a pedestrian crosswalk enhancement project to improve Cascade Avenue near UW-River Falls.
 The project included roundabouts and a center boulevard featuring native grasses and other shrubs.
 The project received the 2013 Minnesota Chapter APWA Project of the Year Award as it transformed an outdated, unattractive, and dangerous roadway into an aesthetically stunning gateway to the City.
+Phase II of this street in anticipated to be constructed in the next decade with a similar configuration.

 Community Forest Management